reflect/reflect-rb/docs/keyspaces.md

 it will be created. records can be either a single object or an array of objects.
 A single object represents a single row.

+For more info, see the [Uploading Data Reflect API reference](https://reflect.io/docs/api-reference/uploading-data.html).

 ### Parameters

 * **key** - The key for the tablet you're appending to.